PRESIDENT Suzanne Deisher, MPS, ATR-BC, LCAT

 Meghan McQuaide is a registered and board certified art therapist; she graduated from CW Post, LIU with a masters in Art Therapy in 2004.
 She has worked as an art therapist with children with autism, a creative rehabilitation therapist on an adult inpatient mental health care unit, a recreation therapist and lead clinician in an adult partial hospitalization program.
 Currently, Meghan is working with adults in a state psychiatric hospital, who have been diagnosed with co-occurring disorders and is pursuing credentialing as a Substance Abuse Counselor.
 Meghan is excited to be working as part of the board to promote art therapy and organize programming for art therapists to continue to improve their skills, give back to the community and educate the public about the benefits of art therapy.

-Membership Co-Chair, Barbara Zelop, MA, LAC
+Programming Co-Chair, Barbara Zelop, MA, LPC, ATR-BC

-Barbara Zelop, MA, ATR-BC, LAC is a Registered, Board Certified Art Therapist and Licensed Associate Counselor ; she graduated from Caldwell University with a masters in Counseling and Specialization in Art Therapy in 2013.
+Barbara Zelop, MA, ATR-BC, LPC is a Registered, Board Certified Art Therapist and Licensed Professional Counselor ; she graduated from Caldwell University with a masters in Counseling and Specialization in Art Therapy in 2013.
 She has worked as an art therapist with cancer patients, a clinician in school settings and group homes for adolescents with co-occurring diagnosis and is currently working as a full-time clinician providing individual and group therapy to adults for an Intense Out Patient Program as she pursues her credentialing for her Licensed Professional Counselor.
 Before achieving her graduate degree in art therapy, Barbara worked for 23 years as a fashion designer which continues to influence her work today.

 Public Relations Chair, Deborah R. Douek, MS Ed, ATR-BC, LCAT, CCLS